ohioh/CleanCode/Chapter1/CleanCode.md

 <h2>Ron Jeffries:</h2>
 <p>In recent years I begin, and nearly end, with Beck’s
 rules of simple code.
-In priority order, simple code:
+In priority order, simple code:</br>
-• Runs all the tests;
+1. Runs all the tests;</br>
-• Contains no duplication;
+1. Contains no duplication;</br>
-• Expresses all the design ideas that are in the system;
+1. Expresses all the design ideas that are in the system;</br>
-• Minimizes the number of entities such as classes, methods, functions, and the like.</p>
+1. Minimizes the number of entities such as classes, methods, functions, and the like.</br></p>

 <p>When the same thing is done over and over,
 it’s a sign that there is an idea in our mind that is not well represented in the code.
 I try to